Belis0811/BWBPF/README.md

 ![alt text](misc/table.png?raw=true "Error rate of different methods")

 We have a better accuracy no matter in large datasets or small datasets compare to SEDONA, BP and other block-wise learning

+## Thanks

+Thanks to Jiaxin Lu for testing and validating the code!

+Special thanks to Professor Paul Bogdan and Professor Shahin Nazarian for their support!